-- 1. Every team consists of up to 6 students and up to 2 team-leaders. - 2.
+- 1. Every team consists of up to 6 students and up to 2 team-leaders.
+Additional participants may join the tournament, but are not allowed to actively participate to the competition. - 2.
 The tournament is composed of selective Physics Fights (PFs), leading to the final PF.